hhd-dev/hwinfo/modeline_gen/readme.md

 You should already have a feeling for which modelines work, so that you can write a function that will generate them without having to test them.

-The only requirement of the notebooks script is
+The only requirement of the notebooks script is the pypi package `jupyterlab` for jupyter.
+You can use VS Code over ssh to edit the script.

 This script will use the information you entered to generate a file that looks like the following: